Franciska Coleman

 Biography

 Franciska Coleman is an Assistant Professor of Constitutional Law at the University of Wisconsin Law School, the Associate Director of the East Asian Legal Studies Center, and the Chair-Elect of the AALS Section on Constitutional Law.
 She is an interdisciplinary scholar, whose work draws upon political theory, critical discourse analysis, and First Amendment Law.
 Professor Coleman is deeply interested in defining multiracial, multiclass democracy and in exploring the changes to our constitutional framework that would be needed to facilitate the U.S.’s transition from a somewhat dysfunctional liberal democracy into a well-functioning multiracial, multiclass democracy.
-Her current research projects focus on 1) how the race-class marginalized use informal power, such as social speech regulation, to shape the narratives that underlie the political agenda, 2) how the narratives of the race-class marginalize themselves are impacted by social speech regulation and 3) the extent to which the race-class marginalized are willing and able to use formal political power to directly influence the choice among the options that make it to the political agenda.
+Her current research projects focus on 1) how the race-class marginalized use informal power, such as social speech regulation, to shape the narratives that underlie the political agenda, 2) how the narratives of the race-class marginalized themselves are impacted by social speech regulation and 3) the extent to which the race-class marginalized are willing and able to use formal political power to directly influence the choice among the options that make it to the political agenda.

 Professor Coleman’s scholarship has appeared in the Journal of Free Speech Law, the First Amendment Law Review, the Boston University Law Review, and the American University Law Review Forum among others.
 In addition, as a public educator, Professor Coleman regularly presents her work on social speech regulation (aka “cancel culture”) to state bar associations, high school students, community groups and on local news stations.